learnable-content/contributor-documentation/Contributors/CourseProcess.md

 #Course Process

 ##1.
 Pitch Your Idea
-You would've worked with us on screencasts and ready to work on a course.
+You would've worked with us on video tutorials and ready to work on a course.
 Great!
 What's your course idea?
 Let us know, and if we like it we'll ask you to create a course outline.

 ##2.
 Course Outline
 We want to see how your idea translates into a course.
 Please complete an outline and make it as descriptive as you can.
 An outline includes a description of the course, a course syllabus breaking down the lessons and steps per lesson.